 The LQCD-Ext project will carefully watch developments in the parallel file system area for changes that can impact the deployed systems.
 LQCD-Ext will leverage work in this area performed by the large high energy physics experiments such as Atlas and CMS at the Large Hadron Collider.
-Relevant issues in this area include concerns over the long term viability of Lustre given the pending acquisition of Sun by Oracle, and the emergence and/or maturation of parallel file systems such as GPFS, pNFS (the parallel version of NFSv4), and Hadoop.
+Relevant issues in this area include concerns over the long term viability of Lustre given the recent series of ownership changes of the software (originally Sun Microsystems, then Oracle Corporation, then Whamcloud, and now Intel Corporation) and the emergence and/or maturation of parallel file systems such as GPFS, pNFS (the parallel version of NFSv4), and Hadoop.